 - Include high fiber and low fiber products in the list

 - Include novel and hydrolyzed protein products in the list

 Causes of Cat Diarrhea

-There are so many possible causes for diarrhea in cats I can’t list them all.
-It’s important to consider age and lifestyle when trying to diagnose the cause of a cats diarrhea.
+There are so many possible causes of diarrhea in cats I can’t list them all.
+It’s important to consider age and lifestyle when trying to diagnose the cause of a cat’s diarrhea.